nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 #### Access Methods

 The Access Methods section allows the application administrator to customize the parameters related to external access.
-As previously, NMaaS parameters are mapped to the appropriate parameters exposed by the Chart's values.yaml file.
+As previously, nmaas parameters are mapped to the appropriate parameters exposed by the Chart's values.yaml file.

 Most of the parameters are self-explanatory, but some warrant additional attention.
 For example: the `INGRESS_CLASS` parameter will contain the ingress class that should be used for the newly deployed ingress object once the Helm Release is created.
-This is an essential information, since NMaaS supports per-domain ingress controllers.
+This is an essential information, since nmaas supports per-domain ingress controllers.
 Without this information, the wrong ingress controller will most like be used for serving, or the application would not be accessible at all.

 In the case of UptimeKuma, the following configuration is required: